 Fortunately, Earth Science educators have the ability to link tangible (and intrinsically fascinating) phenomena that students experience every day to the curriculum at hand.
 Pull up the classroom window shades, and there are clouds floating by: clear examples of daily weather processes, sure, but also springboards for a discussion of how the hydrological cycle connects atmospheric heights with the depths of the ocean, and—thanks to the recycling of water across the ages—some long-ago mammoth quenching its thirst at a snowmelt pond.

 The shift of the sun’s angle and course across the playground, the backstory of the pebble picked up on the walk to school, the journey of a raindrop on the rooftop, the soil horizons beneath the lawn—opportunities for hands-on engagement with geophysical processes aren’t hard to come by.
-That’s especially true when you consider all of the equipment and supplies we offer at Frey Scientific to make learning the ins-and-outs of Earth Science (and so many other subjects) all the more fun and dynamic.
+That’s especially true when you consider all of the equipment and supplies available to make learning the ins-and-outs of Earth Science (and so many other subjects) all the more fun and dynamic.

 If we can channel the innate awe a child feels toward the Earth—thunderstorms, volcanic eruptions, rainbows, waterfalls, dinosaurs, tigers, etc.—into real enthusiasm for Earth Science studies, we can inspire the next generation to protect the planet and tackle very real environmental issues.
 And that’s a task that any teacher can get excited about!